July 28, 2022 •

-This is a much simplified description, in reality, more information (e.g. about the client) is mixed in the registration and authentication process.
+This is a highly simplified description; in reality, more information (e.g. about the client) is mixed in the registration and authentication process.

 Using a WebAuthn Authenticator makes life easy and much more secure.
 The private-key material in the Authenticator, which is used for authentication, cannot be copied or guessed.
 In order to use it, access to the physical device is required.
 Thus, attacking user-accounts is not as "comfortable" as in the password case, where an attacker does not even need to get close to you.
 Simply guessing your password, or tricking you into revealing it does not work anymore.

 However, Authenticators can be stolen, and Laptops, Smartphones and USB tokens get stolen regularly.
-In the case of biometric Authenticators they should be safe still.
+In the case of biometric Authenticators, they should be safe nevertheless.

 In the case of USB tokens, however, it makes sense to enable password protection.
 Be aware that this password protects access to your Authenticator.
-Entering a wrong password too often, will lock the Authenticator and thus rendering it useless for an attacker (though, there are PIN / PUK schemes for recovery).
-This password cannot be attacked remotely but an attacker needs physical access to your Authenticator.
+Entering an incorrect password too often will lock the Authenticator and thus render it useless for an attacker (though, there are PIN / PUK schemes for recovery).
+This password cannot be attacked remotely, but an attacker will need physical access to your Authenticator.

-In the end you still need to remember a password.
-The Authenticator, however, can be registered to many, many accounts without loosing or weakening the level of security.
+In the end, you still need to remember a password.
+The Authenticator, however, can be registered to many, many accounts without losing or weakening the level of security.
 Instead, the level of security will be increased for all of those accounts.

-If you loose an Authenticator, you need to be able to recover your accounts.
-For these cases it makes sense, to have backup devices.
-Especially, if you truly want to get rid of passwords.
+If you lose an Authenticator, you need to be able to recover your accounts.
+For these cases, it makes sense to have backup devices - especially, if you truly want to get rid of passwords.
 And why keep them, right?
 So once a device has gone missing, you have log into your accounts with your backup device and remove the gone-missing device.

-Unfortunately, not all services all to register more than one Authenticator or to once-and-for-all delete a password.
+Unfortunately, not all services allow registering more than one Authenticator or once-and-for-all deleting a password.

 However, be aware that Authenticators can be stolen.
-Without additional protection, just like keys, they may allow attackers access to your accounts.
-So if you are not using biometric Authenticators, enable an additional password protection.
+Without additional protection, they - just like keys - may allow attackers access to your accounts.
+So if you are not using biometric Authenticators, do enable additional password protection.
 Delete your passwords and use multiple Authenticators for recovery, if one device goes missing.

 If you want to test your device, try it here: webauthn.io.